 Or make it plant-based by leaving out the feta and adding lentils or chickpeas!

-This quinoa pomegranate salad tastes especially good paired with the following recipes:
+This quinoa salad with pomegranate tastes especially good paired with the following recipes:

 - Grilled or roasted chicken (marinated in one of these healthy chicken marinades)